-It is important to work with a design-for-manufacturability (DFM) engineer who has expertise in sheet metal fabrication during the prototype phase before manufacturing begins.
+It is important to work with a design-for-manufacturability (DFM) engineer who has expertise in metal engineering for sheet metal fabrication during the prototype phase before manufacturing begins.

 Here are a few helpful design tips.

 Excessive Forming - Incorporating cuts or bends that do not have a functional purpose can create added costs.
 Excessive forming can also make the part impossible to bend.

 Critical Dimensions – call out information not available on models—datum planes, tolerances (block and critical), material type, finish requirements, hardware specifications, hole tapping, welding requirements, surface requirements, and edge requirements, just to name a few.

 Standard Tolerances - Although the machinery and tooling will repeat within .004", it is a mistake to simply engineer all mating parts, to be within +/-.005".
 This excess forces additional labor in sorting and inspection.

 Tolerances that are too tight result in higher costs and lower productivity.
 Correct tolerance will still produce excellent fit and function, with the added benefit of manufacturing efficiency.